 Belgrade Real Estate Market Report

-From the first of the year through August 1st, 194 single-family homes have sold in Belgrade at a median sold price of $316,950.
-This is compared to 206 single-family homes sold during the same time last year at a median sold price of $280,750.
-This equates to a nearly 13% increase in median sold price.
+From the first of the year through September 1, 239 single family homes have sold in Belgrade at a median sold price of $359,000.
+This is compared to 234 single family homes sold during the same time last year at a median sold price of $335,500.
+This equates to a 7% increase in median sold price.

-The month’s supply of homes has stayed steady from this time last year to present, hovering around 1.9 months.
+The month’s supply of homes has decreased slightly from this time last year to present, lowering from 2.6 months to 2.1 months.
 This is the number of months it would take to sell the current homes on the market at the current pace.
 A lower number generally constitutes a seller’s market, while a higher number indicates a buyer’s market.

-The included data reflects sales of homes in the greater Bozeman area, including Four Corners, Gallatin Gateway, Bridger Canyon, and Bozeman city limits.
-The data includes home sales reported through the local Big Sky Country MLS and does not include private-party sales, condominiums, or townhouses.
+The included data reflect sales of homes in the greater Bozeman area, including Four Corners, Gallatin Gateway, Bridger Canyon, and Bozeman city limits.
+The data include home sales reported through the local Big Sky Country MLS, and do not include private party sales, Condominiums, or Townhouses.